zhoyoyo/lede23-animation/README.md

 We can animate certain attributes of an SVG graphic with CSS animation, but it doesn't work for data-driven attributes.

-### Method 2: Javascript Animation -- D3 Transition
+## Method 2: Javascript Animation -- D3 Transition

 To change the color of the squares, we need to rewrite the script that assigns fill color to the squares by chaining two style assignments with a [d3-traisition](https://github.com/d3/d3-transition) function in between.

-Replace the Javascript code under `Step 8` with the following:
+Add the following Javascript code after you set the x, y, width, and height attributes of the `days` variable:

 ```
 // start with grey squares
 days.style('fill','lightgrey')